SamuelD-Data/zillow_clustering_project/WIP/README.md

 __In the future__
 - Create clusters that include bathroom count as this variable is not included in any feature combinations currently
-- Cluster latitude and longitude to see how their clusters relation to log error
+- Cluster latitude and longitude to see how their clusters relate to log error